defispartan/lens-cross-chain-hello-world/README.md

 2.)
 Deploy `HelloWorldSendPublicationAction.sol` on Mumbai: `forge script script/HelloWorldMumbai.s.sol:HelloWorldMumbaiScript --rpc-url $MUMBAI_RPC_URL --broadcast --verify -vvvv`

 3.)
-Deploy `HelloWorldReceivePublicationAction.sol` and `HellowWorld.sol` on Sepolia: `forge script script/HelloWorldSepolia.s.sol:HelloWorldSepoliaScript --rpc-url $SEPOLIA_RPC_URL --broadcast --verify -vvvv`
+Deploy `HelloWorldReceivePublicationAction.sol` and `HelloWorld.sol` on Sepolia: `forge script script/HelloWorldSepolia.s.sol:HelloWorldSepoliaScript --rpc-url $SEPOLIA_RPC_URL --broadcast --verify -vvvv`

 4.)
 Call `post` on the [LensHub V2 Mumbai Proxy](https://mumbai.polygonscan.com/address/0xC1E77eE73403B8a7478884915aA599932A677870) which will call `initializePublicationAction` on `HelloWorldSendPublicationAction.sol`.
 To encode txn calldata, there is a helper script which you can then manually submit to the Lens Hub contract: `bun install && bun run encodeInitPost.ts`